louismntnu/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Norwegian University for Science and Technology
+  - name: Norwegian University of Science and Technology
     url: https://www.ntnu.no/

 # Short bio (displayed in user profile at end of posts)